jnoriega232/osticket-prereqs/README.md

 </p>
 <p>

-**Step 2:** Once up and running, install/enable Internet Information Services (IIS) in Windows with CGI: Go to Control Panel > Programs > Turn Windows features on or off > check box titled "Internet Information Services" and expand > expand World Wide Web Services > expand Application Development Features > check box titled "CGI" > OK.
+**Step 2:** Once up and running, install/enable Internet Information Services (IIS) in Windows with CGI: Go to Control Panel > Programs > Turn Windows features on or off > check box for Internet Information Services and expand > expand World Wide Web Services > expand Application Development Features > check box for CGI > OK.

 IIS is a web server that allows your computer to serve up websites.
 Since osTicket runs out of a website, we need to setup and configure IIS.